bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    The task can be blocked before a user can work on it.
-So the user will not see the task in his tasklist or get any notification about its existance until the delay period is over.
+So the user will not see the task in his tasklist or get any notification about its existence until the delay period is over.
 This ivyScript expression defines the :ref:`ivyscript-datatype-duration` the task is blocked.